Oryx is pleased to announce it has granted Practical Completion to Multiplex at The Queenslea in Claremont.

-The Queenslea comprises a luxurious Residential Aged Care Home with approximately 100 large rooms and suites, 39 two bed two bath Serviced Apartments for Seniors, in addition to a number of unique 1 bed apartments where seniors will be able to receive home care in the comfort of their own home.
+The Queenslea comprises a luxurious Residential Aged Care Home with approximately 100 large rooms and suites, 39 two and three bed Retirement Living Apartments for Seniors, in addition to a number of unique one bed apartments where seniors will be able to receive home care in the comfort of their own home.

 A full service Wellness & Rehabilitation Centre will provide allied health, rejuvenation and re-enablement support to The Queenslea residents.
 The Queenslea also hosts an Early Learning Centre where a unique intergenerational programme will be conducted between the elderly residents and children, ranging from passive activities to structured and supervised engagement.

 Oryx Managing Director, Toby Browne-Cooper said, “We are delighted with how our thoughtful design has come to life to enable Oryx to offer vitality to the young and old within the Claremont-on-the-Park precinct”.

 The way we view aged care in this country has changed: our residents will be able to enjoy a homely environment in an enriching and supportive community where couples can stay together and where families, friends and pets are welcome; with the delight of interaction with children available on a daily basis.
 Our residents will also benefit from our physical reablement programme that is achieving outstanding rehabilitation results for our residents at The Richardson.

 The Residential Care Home adopts the “Small Household” architectural design model where a small number of large bedroom suites are centred around a shared kitchen, dining and indoor and outdoor living areas, as endorsed by the Final Report of the Aged Care Royal Commission.